 “Facebook Ads don’t work for real estate.
 Yes, Facebook ads do work for real estate marketing.”

-Both opinions are true and there is a debate going on between different real estate professionals, whether one of the two opinions is correct.
+Both opinions are valid, and there is a debate between different real estate professionals about whether one is correct.

 “I’m suspicious that Facebook ads might be a better way to generate motivated sellers, rather than cold calling, though.”

 “FB is great for seller leads – but the knock on them is that they generally aren’t all that motivated.
 I’ve only had a handful of them, but they were all in the ‘would like to sell’ segment vs ‘really need to sell.’”

 “One nugget that I’d recommend is using Facebook ads for retargeting.
 Based on the audience that you set up in Facebook, you can retarget visitors that hit your site from different marketing channels and stay in front of them using different placements (desktop, mobile, Instagram etc.).”

 “So many people send them to websites that don’t perform well (especially on mobile for Facebook… since over 80% of those leads tend to be from cell phone devices… and most people’s websites are really bad on mobile… even if they’re ‘responsive’ most aren’t setup to convert well on mobile phones).
 Or tons of people just launch ads and don’t dial them in well… and end up thinking, “Facebook ads don’t work,” etc. But our data shows a consistent growing trend in seller leads from Facebook across our platform and as Facebook improves their data and targeting more and more… the ability to generate great leads at CPL (cost per lead) that make sense keeps getting better.”

 So, for some real estate professionals, it’s working; for many, it’s not.

 They are losing money with their real estate Facebook marketing strategy.